updated on:

 To sum up

-Good UI/UX designers are those who listen to your vision but can also make their own decisions clearly explaining what lies behind them.
+Good UI/UX designers are those who listen to your vision, understand user needs, and create design work that balances aesthetics, functionality, and business objectives.
+But they can also make their own decisions clearly explaining what lies behind them.

 If we had to give several most important recommendations on a designer skills assessment they would be the following: